3 Days Online

 A practical, hands-on course for experienced testers who want to integrate generative AI into real testing work—responsibly and effectively.

-Rather than treating AI as a testing replacement or a standalone skill, the course positions AI as a collaborator that supports testing judgment, not a substitute for it.
-You will work with a small, realistic application and use AI throughout the course to explore how it can assist with understanding system behavior, generating and refining tests, structuring test ideas, exploring features, reporting defects, and making informed decisions about automation.
+Rather than treating AI as a testing replacement or a standalone skill, this course positions generative AI as a collaborator that supports tester judgment rather than replacing it.
+You work with a small but progressively evolving application and use AI throughout the course to explore how it can assist with generating test ideas, inferring requirements, refining test design, modeling system behavior, supporting exploratory testing, analyzing defects, planning strategy, and adapting tests as systems change.
+The course emphasizes evaluation over generation-understanding where AI output is useful, where it introduces assumptions, and where human testing judgment remains essential.

 Why This Course

-This course stands out because it teaches experienced testers how to use generative AI as part of real testing work, not as a shortcut or a novelty.
-Instead of focusing on AI theory, tool features, or certification checklists, it follows the natural flow of testing—from observing behavior and forming understanding, through test design, exploration, defect reporting, strategy, and automation—showing where AI helps, where it fails, and how testers stay in control.
+This course teaches experienced testers how to use generative AI as part of real testing work, not as a shortcut or novelty.
+Instead of focusing on AI theory, prompt tricks, or certification checklists, it follows the natural flow of testing work—from initial test ideas, through requirement inference, test design, execution, exploration, defect analysis, strategy, and adaptation to change—showing where AI helps, where it fails, and where tester judgment remains essential.

 What You'll Be Able to Do